 Target Your Search, Look at Properties and Choose a Home

 Millions of homes are sold each year.
-There’s no shortage of housing options, but with so many choices the challenge becomes finding the property which best meets your needs.
+There’s no shortage of housing options; however, with so many choices the challenge is finding the property which best meets your needs.

 The housing market is complicated because the stock of homes for sale is always in flux.
 Even if you could have a complete list of every home for sale at a given moment in a given community, such a list would become quickly obsolete as new homes become available and listed properties are sold.